How to use USWDS

 Limited-mobility users

-• Support keyboard-only (linear) functionality and conventions
+• Support keyboard-only (linear) functionality

-• Support touchscreen (direct input) functionality and conventions
+• Support touchscreen (direct input) functionality

-• Design generous readability and interaction targets
+• Design large, easy-to-select readability and interaction targets

 • Prefer linear layouts